Why Dental Insurance Rarely Covers Implants in Full

 When Insurance Is More Likely to Help

-While implants are often excluded, there are situations where insurance is more likely to contribute to costs:
+While implants are often excluded, there are situations where insurance is more likely to contribute to costs:- Tooth loss resulting from an accident or injury (some medical insurance may contribute)

 - Tooth extraction before implant placement (often covered under basic restorative)